terramate-io/terramate/docs/cli/code-generation/functions/tm_try.md

 This second example contains two expressions that can both potentially fail.
 For example, if `var.example` were set to `{}` then it could be converted to neither a string nor a list.
-If `try` exhausts all of the given expressions without any succeeding, it will return an error describing all of the problems it encountered.
+If `tm_try` exhausts all of the given expressions without any succeeding, it will return an error describing all of the problems it encountered.

-We strongly suggest using `try` only in special local values whose expressions perform normalization, so that the error handling is confined to a single location in the module and the rest of the module can just use straightforward references to the normalized structure and thus be more readable for future
+We strongly suggest using `tm_try` only in special local values whose expressions perform normalization, so that the error handling is confined to a single location in the module and the rest of the module can just use straightforward references to the normalized structure and thus be more readable for future